Page 1 of 1

 and here's a reduced space antennna offering surprising performances, almost 2MHz bandwidth and a gain near 8 dBi

-it's a dipole, and it's suitable forcthe HF bands, for exanple to setup a 20m dipole in a limited space, the only limitation is the height and that's neeeded to achieve good gain (almost 8dBi as I wrote) 8n practice, with respect to a full size horizontal dipole, the overall span us reduced by 40%, the formulas give results in metric units, the calculated lenghts are in the ballpark although it will be a good idea keeping the stubs a bit longer and trimming them after installing the antenna, the two calc factors lngfac and spcfac affect the resonance and the impedance, and may need to be adjusted
+it's a dipole, and it's suitable for the HF bands, as an exanple, to setup a 20m dipole in limited space, the only relevant factor is the height and that's neeeded to achieve good gain (almost 8dBi at 0.6 wave); in practice, with respect to a full size horizontal dipole, the overall span is reduced by 40%, the formulas give results in metric units, the calculated lenghts are in the ballpark although it will be a good idea keeping the stubs a bit longer and trimming them after installing the antenna, the two calc factors lngfac and spcfac affect the resonance and the impedance match, and may need some adjustment if changing design frequency and wire gauge